CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 When the `#upgrade` method is called, and the servlet has done processing the request, the servlet container knows that this connection should be handled by the appropriate **HttpUpgradeHandler**, so it calls the **HttpUpgradeHandler#init(WebConnection)** method for the handler to access to data streams, providing the **WebConnection** object, which internally contains **ServletInputStream** and **ServletOutputStream**.
 Once the upgrade is done, the **HttpUpgradeHandler#destroy** is called.

 E.g, in tomcat, the upgrade for websocket is implemented in a Filter, the Filter starts with checking if the ServletRequest is a HTTP request and whether it contains the upgrade header for the websocket.
-If it does, it starts the negotiation process, and if it was succesful, it creates the `WsHttpUpgradeHandler` that implements `HttpUpgradeHandler` by calling the `HttpServletRequest#upgrade(...)` method.
+If it does, it starts the negotiation process, and if it was successful, it creates the `WsHttpUpgradeHandler` that implements `HttpUpgradeHandler` by calling the `HttpServletRequest#upgrade(...)` method.
 Then it stores the handler in the request (via `UpgradeToken`) for the general purpose components to later trigger the upgrade process (by calling `HttpUpgradeHandler#init(...)`).

 General idea: